Installing Python on Linux¶

 Some older versions of RHEL and CentOS come with Python 2.4 which is unacceptable for modern Python development.
 Fortunately, there are Extra Packages for Enterprise Linux which include high quality additional packages based on their Fedora counterparts.
 This repository contains a Python 2.6 package specifically designed to install side-by-side with the system’s Python 2.4 installation.

 You do not need to install or configure anything else to use Python.
 Having said that, I would strongly recommend that you install the tools and libraries described in the next section before you start building Python applications for real-world use.
 In particular, you should always install Setuptools, as it makes it much easier for you to use other third-party Python libraries.

 The most crucial third-party Python software of all is Setuptools, which extends the packaging and installation facilities provided by the distutils in the standard library.
-Once you add Distribute to your Python system you can download and install any compliant Python software product with a single command.
+Once you add Setuptools to your Python system you can download and install any compliant Python software product with a single command.
 It also enables you to add this network installation capability to your own Python software with very little work.